sumanth-vnm/Sush_Interactive_C-shell/README.md

 - **Input/output redirection:**
 The shell can handle both input and output redirection individually and simultaneously as well.
 Implemented in main.c
-    -  "<"  for Inpu redirection
+    -  "<"  for Input redirection
     - ">" for output redirection(writes the file given in argument) .
     - ">>" for output redirection appends to the file given in argument.

 - **piping:** The shell can handle pipe commands (i.e, output of one pipe is sent as input to anothe pipe) seperated by "|" .
 The program can even handle the cases where input and output redirection commands are given in pipe commands .Implemented in pipecom.c

-- **jobs:** prints the current jobs in the background with theire status and pid and job number.Implemented in jobs.c(implemented with flags -r, -s).
+- **jobs:** prints the current jobs in the background with their status, pid and job number.
+Implemented in jobs.c(implemented with flags -r, -s).

-- **bg** Brings a stopped background process to running status.Implemented in bg.c
+- **bg** Brings a stopped background process to running status.
+Implemented in bg.c

-- **fg** Brings a running/stopped background process to foreground.implemented in fg.c.
+- **fg** Brings a running/stopped background process to foreground.
+Implemented in fg.c.

 - **sig** Passes a specified signal to the specified job number.
 Implemented in signals.c

 - **signal handling:**
-    - **ctrl-z:** stops the current executing foreground process without stopping the parent shell process.
+    - **ctrl-z:** Stops the current executing foreground process without stopping the parent shell process.

     - **ctrl-c:** Interrupts the current executing foreground process without interrupting the parent shell process.

-    - **ctrl-d:** Terminated the shell without causing distubance to the original terminal.
+    - **ctrl-d:** Terminated the shell without causing issue in the original terminal.

-- **replay:** replay a command for every given amount of seconds and till upto a finite number of given seconds.Implemented in replay.c
+- **replay:** replay a command for every given amount of seconds and till upto a finite number of given seconds.
+Implemented in replay.c